dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 # Statistics Interview Question for Data Scientist

 > In this question-answer blog, I will try the answer to every question starts with an example rather than a theory or definition (some unavoidable variation may be possible).
 I firmly believe if examples are clear, then a human mind is smart enough in generalizing, creating theories and definitions.

 > The purpose of this blog is not to give you clearcut definitions of important concepts of statistics but help you visualising the ideas in your mind.
 So that even without the definitions you understand what does a particular idea means.

+> This blog is written keeping learns from software engineering background in mind.
+They have lot of confusion around the naming convention used in statistics like event, experiments, variable, test, sample, significance, confidence level, theoretical probality, statistical measure and their calculation, etc.

 > To give the example, in most of the places, I will use the “job_applicant” dataset.
 This dataset has data about the people who applied for a job in the company and applicants were either selected or rejected by the company.
 So the information in this dataset is applicant's name, date of birth, date of application, job applied, last salary, education, living_city, selected, etc.

 # About Statistics
+## Can you tell about population space or sample space?
+Population space where all the observation are stored.
+Sample space is where some of the observation are stored.
+If you organzation has 300K employees then population space of all the employees of your organization is 300K.
+If you create a sample of 100 employees from this sample space then 100 employee are forming a sample space.
+Sample space is creating in sampling process.
+Every sampling has some purpose, therefore it must ensure that sample represents the population.
+There are many technqiues to ensure this.

+If there are 5 variables like Name, Age, Gender, Title, Salary then no two observations in the population or sample dataset can have same informatin.
+Possible outcome of 2 observations in sample or population space can be "John Smith", who is 35 years old, male, has a job title of "Manager", and earns a salary of $ 70,000.
+Another possible outcome could be the employee named "Jane Doe", who is 42 years old, female, has a job title of "Engineer", and earns a salary of $80,000.

+A sample space, often denoted by the symbol S, is the set of all possible outcomes of a random experiment.
+The population space, often denoted by the symbol Ω, is the set of all possible outcomes of a random process.
+The population space is typically not known and it is the sample space that we use to make inferences about the population.

+## What is Random Process, Random Experiment, Random Event, all are same thing or different?

+A random process is a sequence of events that cannot be predicted exactly.
+For example, tomorrow's stock price of X stock.
+It depends on many dozens of variables.

+A random experiment is an experiment in which the outcome is uncertain and can take on different values based on chance or probability.
+Traffic movement, dice throw, selecting employee, coin throw.

+A random event is a specific outcome of a random process.
+Coming head in tossing random process, coming 4 in dice throw random process, selecting Ph.D holder from employee dataset, a vehicle can turn right on a traffic light.

+## What is the difference between variable and random variable?
+An observation has attribute, for example an employee # 108 is one observation from our sample of population dataset.
+It has many attribute like name, age, gender, salary, position etc. These are variables.
+Any employee can have any value corresponding to these variables.

+Random variable is a variable whose values are determined by a random process.
+For example if there can be only one job_position out of 4 job_position, then job_position variable is random variable.
+Output of randomm variable follows some distribution like normal distribution.

+Every random varialbe is a variable but every variable is not random variable.

 ## What is the difference between Measure, Tool, Technique, Method, and Process?
 - A measure is a **way to calculate**.
 It is a metric.
 For example mean, median, and mode are measures to know the central tendency of data.
 In our example dataset we can summarise age column, as "mean age"=35 years, or median age is 38 years.
 - A tool is a physical object or software or app used **to accomplish a task**.
 For example, Microsoft Project for creating a project schedule and identifying a critical path.